Short-term health plans in Maryland

 - Managed care can be used to deliver the mental health/substance abuse coverage, but only insofar as the plan uses managed care to deliver benefits for physical illnesses/injuries.
 And factors used to manage the benefits cannot be any more stringent for mental health/substance abuse coverage.

-- If insurers charge a copay for methadone maintenance treatment, it cannot be more than 50 percent of the cost of the treatment.
+- If insurers charge a copay for methadone maintenance treatment, it cannot be more than 50 percent of the costs of the treatment.

 It’s important to understand, however, that short-term health plans are still medically underwritten: Pre-existing conditions are generally not covered at all, and an insurer can reject an applicant altogether if they have medical conditions that aren’t compatible with the insurer’s underwriting requirements.
-For some of Maryland’s most popular short-term health insurers, this includes a history of mental illness or substance abuse.
+For some of Maryland’s most popular short-term health insurers, this has long included a history of mental illness or substance abuse.

 Which insurers offer short-term plans in Maryland?